 I’m Rachael Ludwick.
-I currently live in Seattle, Washington, USA with my partner and our cats.
-I work as as software developer at Amazon (disclaimer: this is a personal web site and nothing here represents my employer).
+I currently live in Seattle, Washington, USA with my partner, baby and cats.
+I work as as software developer at Amazon (disclaimer: this is a personal web site and nothing here or elsewhere on the web represents my employer).
 This blog is an attempt to learn new skills.
 Current topics are mostly agriculture and food related science, especially policy and non-scientist understanding of science.
-Other topics might include cooking, gardening, Seattle-related topics, transit, music etc.
+Other topics might include software, cooking, gardening, Seattle-related topics, transit, music etc.

 It’s my site, so I decide what makes a good comment thread.
 I don’t believe in deleting comments because I disagree, but I do believe in keeping discussions mostly on track (or at least interesting).
 If you’ve ever seen how John Scalzi moderates on his blog, then that’s the idea.
 I do not tolerate insults, bigotry, accusations or other forms of non-argument.
 Comments that I do not believe contribute to a discussion or are insulting or bigoted may be deleted and the poster banned (though I will generally give warnings in a thread before banning anyone or deleting comments.)
 Note that disqus was chosen due to expediency (octopress comes with support out of the box and I already had a disqus account).
 If you don’t like disqus, you’re welcome to contact me other ways.